void-ppc/void-ppc-docs/src/faq/index.md

 The workaround is to start the desktop with `QT_QUICK_BACKEND=software` exported.
 The cause here is some endianness related bug(s) in the default backend.

+## My virtual machine is not booting after installation, using pseries and MBR

+You might have forgotten to mark the PReP boot partition as bootable when partitioning.
+In that case, boot the live image again, open the drive with `cfdisk`, set the bootable flag, and save the changes.
+Your system should boot then.